Mineral Magnesium

 • Fruits: apple, avocados, bananas, figs, kiwifruit, raisins

-• Vegetables: artichokes, broccoli, carrots, chard, leafy greens, potatoes, cooked spinach
+• Vegetables: artichokes, broccoli, carrots, chard, collard greens, kale, leafy greens, potatoes, cooked spinach, turnip greens

-• Grains: brown rice, oat bran, oatmeal, wheat bran, wheat germ, whole grains
+• Grains: brown rice, oat bran, oatmeal, quinoa, wheat bran, wheat germ, whole grains

-• Legumes: black-eyed peas, black beans, kidney beans, lima beans, soybeans
+• Legumes: black-eyed peas, black beans, edamame, kidney beans, lima beans, soybeans

-• Nuts/seeds: almonds, Brazil nuts, cashews, hazelnuts, peanuts, pumpkin seeds, sunflower seeds
+• Nuts/seeds: almonds, Brazil nuts, cashews, flax, hazelnuts, peanuts, pumpkin seeds, sunflower seeds

-• Other: dark chocolate, hard drinking water, molasses
+• Other: dark chocolate, hard drinking water, molasses, tap, mineral and bottled waters

 Function in the body